Chakraless/Chakraless/README.md

 ### Hi there! 👋
-I like to code and stuff
+I like to code and stuff.
 # Working with:
  - Python
 # Learning
  - JavaScript
  - HTML
  - CSS

 <!---